-The last version of the forms must be filled out accurately and completely, providing necessary documentation as required.
-The application will be evaluated by a panel of Experts appointed by ICAR that will either approve it, request additional information, or reject it.
+The latest version of the forms must be filled out accurately and completely, providing necessary documentation as required.
+The application will be evaluated by a Panel of Experts appointed by ICAR that will either approve it, request additional information, or reject it.
 In case of rejection, the applicant may submit a new form.

-For both the above accreditations, applicants have to provide the ISAG membership number, and the Certificate of Participation issued at the most recent round of Cattle SNP and Cattle microsatellite (STR) comparison tests organised by ISAG.
+For the above laboratory accreditations, applicants have to provide the ISAG membership number, and the Certificate of Participation issued at the most recent round of Cattle SNP and Cattle microsatellite (STR) comparison tests organised by ISAG.
 Certifications can be provided in any language if a translation into English (even an in-house translation) is attached to the original documents.

 Accreditations will be given for a two-year period, at the end of which a new application is to be completed and submitted after participation in additional ISAG comparison tests.